pydantic/pydantic-ai/docs/examples/weather-agent.md

 * [tools](../tools.md)
 * [agent dependencies](../dependencies.md)
 * [streaming text responses](../results.md#streaming-text)
+* Building a Gradio UI for the agent

 In this case the idea is a "weather" agent — the user can ask for the weather in multiple locations, the agent will use the `get_lat_lng` tool to get the latitude and longitude of the locations, then use